OctoML raises $3.9 million for deep learning model optimization

 “There’s quite a bit of work that needs to be done once you have a model to make sure that our model runs well on a specific hardware target,” Ceze said.

-Data collected during optimization experiments to discover efficient mappings between models and hardware are used to train TVM’s machine learning and improve model optimization.
+Data collected during optimization experiments to discover efficient mappings between models and hardware is used to train TVM’s machine learning and improve model optimization.

-OctoML was founded in July 2019.
-The company is based in Seattle and has 10 employees.
+OctoML was founded in July 2019 and is based in Seattle, with 10 employees.

-Other AI startups who received funding for machine learning optimization include Determined AI who raised an $11 million funding round led by GV in March and Ople.
+Other AI startups that received funding for machine learning optimization include Ople, and Determined AI, which raised an $11 million funding round led by GV in March.